NolanDeveloper/libj/README.md

 # libj

-This is libj - JSON library for written in C11.
+This is libj - JSON library written in C11.
 It provides "from string" and "to string" coversions as well as functions that allow to access and modify JSON.

 ## Goals